 Nigeria is the most populous nation in Africa, and the seventh most populous in the world.
 Nigeria’s education sector has been overburdened by strong population growth and a significant ‘youth bulge.’
 (More than 60 percent of the country’s population is under the age of 24.)

-Compulsory, free Universal Basic Education in primary and junior secondary schools, is the Nigerian Federal Government’s policy, yet millions of children especially from families of low income, either don't go to school or drop out.
-In Zamfara, the government has said it has taken measures to address the problem, yet thousands have never entered a classroom or dropped out to for economic and cultural reasons.
+Compulsory, free Universal Basic Education in primary and junior secondary schools, is the Nigerian Federal Government’s policy- yet millions of children especially from families of low income, either don't go to school or drop out.
+In Zamfara, the government has said it has taken measures to address the problem, yet thousands have never entered a classroom or have dropped out for economic and cultural reasons.